-The Chinese Great Firewall makes things a little different in that country, because lots of popular resources are currently unavailable there.
-That makes learning and using React or Angular more difficult.
+The Chinese Great Firewall makes things a little different in that country because lots of popular resources are currently unavailable there.
+That makes learning and using React or Angular for local developers more difficult.
 Vue comes as a more preferable variant.

-So, when searching for Vue content, you will obviously face forum discussions, plugin descriptions, and instructions in Chinese.
-This may be a problem for English-speaking-only engineers.
+So, when searching for Vue content, you will face forum discussions, plugin descriptions, and instructions in Chinese.
+This may be a problem if you don’t know this language.

 Lack of support for large-scale projects

-Vue.js is still a young framework.
-Its community and development team size is still incomparable with more mature Angular.
+Vue’s community and development team size is still incomparable with more mature Angular or React.
 Neither does it enjoy financial support from large enterprises.
-To be adopted in the large scale-projects, the technology should be stable and strongly supported, so that issues can be solved quickly.
-While Vue doesn’t have that many problems with that, and there is even a demand coming from enterprises like IBM and Adobe, it is still used in relatively small projects.
+To be adopted in large-scale projects, the technology should be stable and strongly supported, so that issues can be solved quickly.
+While Vue doesn’t have that many problems and there is even a demand coming from enterprises like IBM and Adobe, it is mostly used in relatively small projects.

 Risk of over flexibility

 While the ecosystem is pretty wide, and there are all the required tools to start developing with Vue, it’s still not as big as React or Angular.
-To be more precise, just compare the number of plugins available for React and Vue.js: The difference is in hundreds.
-Existing plugins that can be used with other frameworks are often not supported as well, but that can be just a matter of time.
+To be more precise, just compare the number of plugins available for React and Vue.js: The difference is in the hundreds.
+Existing plugins that can be used with other frameworks are often not supported as well.

 Lack of experienced developers